The Price of Water (A Babushka Short Story)

 Her shot was enough to send the remaining guards scrambling for cover.
 Lev didn’t waste time.
 He grabbed a canister of fuel from the side of one of the supply trucks, rushing to fill the Humvee’s tank.
 His hands shook as he fumbled with the cap, adrenaline making everything seem both slow and too fast.
 He threw the canister into the trunk alongside an old solar generator they’d scavenged earlier, not caring whether it was even functional.
 They needed to go.
 Now.

-“Mina!” he shouted, his voice rough and frantic.
+“Mina!” he shouted.
 “Let’s go!”

 She sprinted toward him, firing the last rounds from her magazine.
 Lev heard the distinctive click as the bolt locked back, signaling the rifle was empty.
 She tossed the now-useless weapon into the backseat.
 Just as she reached the door, a gunshot whizzed past him, missing by inches.
 Lev didn’t have time to track where it hit, but the roar of an explosion behind him answered the question.
 The supply truck must have taken the bullet.
 Flames erupted, and through the smoke, a massive figure emerged.
 Lev’s heart sank.